JeremS/cljss-core/README.md

 FIXME

 ## Todo
+ - remove the namespace cljss.precompilation.decorators and put it in cljss.precompilation
  - remove the special case of descendant type of selectors
   - it provides allows for a uniform simplfication of combined selectors (think combination of the selectors inside c-> for instance which is not currently done